e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/wednesday.md

 ### What did you work on yesterday?

-- Added distraction logger and updated done button styling
+- Nothing.

 ### What are your blockers?

-- I had no blockers.
+- I have no blockers.

 ### What will you work on today?

-- Nothing.
+- Meeting up with Anoushka to update the code quality of the entire repo.

 ### How close are we to hitting our sprint goals?

-- We are really close.
+- We are pretty much done.

 ## <span style="color: red;">Anoushka D.</span>